Business Planning Papers:

 Clearly, there are very many other reasons as to why businesses fail.
 The key point is that causes are usually very apparent (especially with hindsight) and the trick is to anticipate them by executing appropriate strategies at the outset.
 Three examples:

 Given that reasons for failure are often both simple and clear, it should (in theory) be possible to reduce the possibility of failure through prior experience, forethought and effective planning.
-Have a look at Quick Insight, an expert software tool for assessing business proposals.

 |Develop strategic plan